 Mini-programs are small apps within the WeChat platform that do not need to be downloaded to the smartphone to be used.
 I can respond to various user needs, one of these is precisely to shop online.
 This type of mini-program looks like a mini-marketplace within WeChat where you can purchase the brand’s products or services.
 Alternatively, they can also offer discount coupons or gift cards to subscribers.

 There are more than a million mini-programs and they are used by around 170 million Chinese users every day.
 This popularity makes them a valuable business tool.
 In fact, they make it possible to improve the relationship between the brand and the consumer and increase the latter’s loyalty towards the company thanks to discounts and coupons available directly in-App.

 Reputation means everything, especially in China, your business can succeed or fail based on your reputation in the digital era.
 So, it’s essential to take time and think about your online reputation management strategy.

 Zhihu is a great platform where direct selling businesses can work on e-reputation & Credibility

 E-reputation and Credibility are vital for any company that desires to make it in China.
 Zhihu is a Chinese Q&A platform launched in 2011, it is similar in the west to Quora and Yahoo answers.
-It has never stopped growing and evolving to suit their users.
+It has never stopped growing and evolving to suit its users.
 The platforms have developed many tools such as Zhihu Class which are a kind of ted talk.
-Zhihu is only one out of many Q&A platform (Zhidao, Soso wen wen) but seems to be one of the most trusted and reliable out there.
+Zhihu is only one out of many Q&A platforms (Zhidao, Soso wen wen) but seems to be one of the most trusted and reliable out there.

 Contact GMA and Find Out if your Direct Selling Business Model can work in China

 At the GMA, we can help you to optimize your E-commerce business, and optimize the launch of a new product.
 We can: